Sadamichi Hirasawa: Bids for a posthumous retrial

 It was her wish and mine and my late father’s to mark in history that Sadamichi Hirasawa is innocent.
 I will continue this struggle for years to come.

 At the time of Takehiko's death, he and his lawyers had assembled a team of psychologists to reexamine the witness accounts and investigation process from the trial, to determine if the evidence was credible by present standards.
 They had been scheduled to submit their position papers to the Tokyo High Court by the end of 2013, ahead of the court verdict on the retrial petition.

 On 4 December 2013, the Tokyo High Court announced it would drop the plea for a posthumous retrial for Sadamichi Hirasawa following his adopted son's death.
 As a result, the court effectively declared the case closed, unless other members of the Hirasawa family wish to pursue a retrial.

 In popular culture

+The Teigin incident is the basis for The Aosawa Murders, a 2005 Japanese crime novel written by Riku Onda, which describes a fictional mass poisoning case in Japan in 1973.
+This novel won the Mystery Writers of Japan Award for best Japanese crime fiction in 2006.
 A 2009 novel, Occupied City by English author David Peace, who was long a resident in Japan, is based on the Hirasawa case.
 The case is also referenced in Ian Fleming's 11th James Bond novel, You Only Live Twice (1964), though embellished and exaggerated.

-In 1964, Nikkatsu released Teigin jiken: Shikeishû (Teijin Incident: Condemned / The Long Death), a docudrama-style recounting of the case.
-Directed by Kei Kumai, the film provided actor Kinzô Shin with a rare starring role as Hirasawa.
+In 1964, Nikkatsu released Teigin jiken: Shikeishû (Teigin Incident: Condemned / The Long Death), a docudrama-style recounting of the case.
+Directed by Kei Kumai, the film provided actor Kinzō Shin with a rare starring role as Hirasawa.